Virginia Boat Registration Requirements, DWR Renewal & Fees (2026)

 How long is boat registration valid in Virginia?

-Virginia boat registration is valid for 3 years (triennial cycle).
-DWR sends email renewal reminders approximately 45 days before expiration.
+Virginia boat registration is valid for 3 years.
+DWR says email renewal reminders are sent 45 days before expiration when an email is on record.

 Can I register my boat online in Virginia?